 One of the characteristics of this department is to redefine the concept of tourism in the broader scope of multicultural exchange.
 In addition to studying traditional tourism sectors such as the travel, hotel, and airline industries, you will also learn about how tourism should function as an experience or opportunity for exchange, such as in food tourism, spiritual tourism, and sports tourism.
 You will create new values in the tourism industry from several angles, such as tourism that communicates the fascination of Japan to the world, and tourism that serves as a methodology for regional development.

-Learning another foreign language in addition to English helps students enhance their proficiency in the language and develop a specialized understanding of the language.
+Students will learn about another foreign language in addition to English in order to improve their skills in that language, deepening their specialized understanding of the language.

 We develop professionals capable of establishing tourism businesses in companies found in a wide range of fields, including traditional tourism industries, such as travel agencies, hotels, airline companies, and hospitality enterprises.
 A range of business conditions are changing in food tourism, eco/green tourism, spiritual tourism, and sports tourism, and the demand for professionals who have studied tourism continues to grow.
 Employment in government and public sectors and in NPOs / NGOs with regional development expertise will also be an important career path for graduates.